freenas/freenas-docs/userguide/install.rst

 configuration is needed so that the virtual HPET setting does not prevent the virtual machine from booting.

-If you are running ESX, while in "Edit Settings", click :menuselection:`Options --> Advanced --> General
+If you are running ESX, while in :guilabel:`Edit Settings`, click :menuselection:`Options --> Advanced --> General
 --> Configuration Parameters`.
-Change "hpet0.present" from *true* to *false*, then click "OK" twice to save the setting.
+Change :guilabel:`hpet0.present` from *true* to *false*, then click :guilabel:`OK` twice to save the setting.

-For Workstation or Player, while in "Edit Settings", click :menuselection:`Options --> Advanced --> File Locations`.
+For Workstation or Player, while in :guilabel:`Edit Settings`, click :menuselection:`Options --> Advanced --> File Locations`.
 Locate the path for the Configuration file named :file:`filename.vmx`.
-Open that file in a text editor, change "hpet0.present" from *true* to *false*, and save the change.
+Open that file in a text editor, change :guilabel:`hpet0.present` from *true* to *false*, and save the change.